robotmlg/these-american-lives/README.md

     "port": 5432
 }
 ```
-3. `$ vapor run serve`
+3. `$ vapor run serve`.
+The app will scrape all needed episodes from thisamericanlife.org, and any re-runs shown on the homepage

 # What's next?
 - [ ] Copy images locally so I'm not hot-linking thisamericanlife.org (sorry guys) and nothing breaks if the image is changed
 - [ ] User submission of past re-runs
-- [ ] Replace Python script with Swift to load existing episodes from thisamericanlife.org on boot, if not found in the database already